Average Real Estate Agent Commission Rates (2024 Update)

 Realtor fees, while seemingly high, might be justified by several factors:

 Higher sales prices.
-Studies, including those by Clever Real Estate, show that homes sold through agents typically achieve higher prices.
-For instance, in 2022 and 2023, sellers using agents netted, on average, nearly $50,000 more than those opting for for sale by owner (FSBO).
+Studies by Clever Real Estate show that homes sold through agents typically achieve higher prices.
+For instance, in 2022 and 2023, sellers using agents netted, on average, nearly $50,000 more than those going the for sale by owner (FSBO) route.

-Additionally, the National Association of Realtors reported that in 2022, FSBO homes sold for approximately $100,000 less than those sold through realtors.
+Additionally, the National Association of Realtors reported that FSBO homes sell for approximately $100,000 less than those sold through realtors.[3]

 Marketing costs.
 Realtors often bear the upfront costs of marketing a property, which includes various promotional activities and materials.
 This investment is made without any sale guarantee, representing a considerable risk for the agent.